Ericple/openscope-project/README.md

 All contributions are welcomed.
 Before forking this repository, please consider the followings:

-- Are you familier with [TypeScript](https://www.typescriptlang.org/) and [Electron](https://electronjs.org/)?
+- Am I familier with [TypeScript](https://www.typescriptlang.org/) and [Electron](https://electronjs.org/)?
-- Are you familier with [Euroscope](https://www.euroscope.hu/wp/) and its config files?
+- Am I you familier with [Euroscope](https://www.euroscope.hu/wp/) and its config files?
-- Do you know the basic knowledge of ATC?
+- Do I know the basic knowledge of ATC?

 # Thanks to